-If a boxer or other Person establishes in an individual case where Article 10.6.1 is not applicable that he or she bears No Significant Fault or Negligence, then, subject to further reduction or elimination as provided in Article 10.7, the otherwise applicable period of Ineligibility may be reduced based on the boxer or other Person's degree of Fault, but the reduced period of Ineligibility may not be less than one-half of the period of Ineligibility otherwise applicable.
-If the otherwise applicable period of Ineligibility is a lifetime, the reduced period under this Article may be no less than eight (8) years.49
+If an Athlete or other Person establishes in an individual case where Article 10.6.1 is not applicable that he or she bears No Significant Fault or Negligence, then, subject to further reduction or elimination as provided in

-[[]Comment to Article 10.6.1.2: In order to receive the benefit of this Article, the boxer or other Person must establish not only that the detected Prohibited Substance came from a Contaminated Product, but must also separately establish No Significant Fault or Negligence.
-It should be further noted that boxers are on notice that they take nutritional supplements at their own risk.
-The sanction reduction based on No Significant Fault or Negligence has rarely been applied in Contaminated Product cases unless the boxer has exercised a high level of caution before taking the Contaminated Product.
-In assessing whether the boxer can establish the source of the Prohibited Substance, it would, for example, be significant for purposes of establishing whether the boxer actually Used the Contaminated Product, whether the boxer had declared the product which was subsequently determined to be contaminated on the Doping Control form.
+[Comment to Article 10.6.1.2: In order to receive the benefit of this Article, the Athlete or other Person must establish not only that the detected Prohibited Substance came from a Contaminated Product, but must also separately establish No Significant Fault or Negligence.
+It should be further noted that Athletes are on notice that they take nutritional supplements at their own risk.
+The sanction reduction based on No Significant Fault or Negligence has rarely been applied in Contaminated Product cases unless the Athlete has exercised a high level of caution before taking the Contaminated Product.
+In assessing whether the Athlete can establish the source of the Prohibited Substance, it would, for example, be significant for purposes of establishing whether the Athlete actually Used the Contaminated Product, whether the Athlete had declared the product which was subsequently determined to be contaminated on the Doping Control form.